Constitution

 • Department Chair shall serve as the Chair of the Department Affairs Committee.

-• All Staff members and lecturers are encouraged to participate.
+• All staff members and lecturer-faculty are encouraged to participate.

 • A quorum of the In-Residence Faculty is needed to vote on issues brought forth as described in Article VII.
 However, sharing of information may occur without a quorum.